porterjamesj/website/content/hiking/lt23/day13/index.md

 Eventually Mooch, Stiltz and I all find each other again and arrive at Sucker Brook Shelter, where we meet John, who recently retired after a long career as a school principal, and is out for a section hike.

 We all get a laugh out of an entry in the logbook which read something like "Saw a moose drinking from the stream right by the shelter.
 It didn't seem aggressive but I don't know a lot about moose intentions?"
-The phrase "moose intentions" just struck us all as very funny somehow, and became the source of endless amusement and jokes throughout the rest of the hike[^2].
+The phrase "moose intentions" just strikes us all as very funny somehow, and becomes the source of endless amusement and jokes throughout the rest of the hike[^2].
 I'm also very jealous of this person having seen a moose!
 I want to see a moose!!

 I'm pretty tired by this point, but I rest for half an hour and then leave the others behind to get hiking again.
 I'm still over four miles from Middlebury Gap, and boy is it a tough four miles.